deepaknagaral/my-freestyle-scm/README.md

-"Hi all!"
+"Hi all!" \n
-"Welcom to jenkins"
+"Welcom to jenkins" \n
-"Demo commits to demonstrate pollScm"
+"Demo commits to demonstrate pollScm" \n
+"Checking webhook"